-State and National Grantees, with the assistance of the WIAs, will identify non-profits and government organizations as potential host agencies for a resource list.
-The resource list will guide the SCSEP Managers in their attempts to recruit host agencies to train SCSEP participants.
-The USDOL data collection system will assist SCSEP Managers to track the types of host agencies using the Host agency management reports.
-The state and National Grantees will increase the number of host agencies every program year to meet the needs of participants.
+This resource list will guide the SCSEP Managers in their attempts to recruit host agencies to train SCSEP participants.
+The USDOL data collection system will assist SCSEP Managers to track the types of host agencies using the host agency management reports.
+The state and National Grantees will use the host agency management reports to ensure that these statewide recruitment efforts are increasing the number and variety of host agencies.